James Joseph Duane

 James Joseph Duane (born July 30, 1959) is an American law professor at the Regent University School of Law, former criminal defense attorney, and Fifth Amendment expert.
 Duane has received considerable online attention for his lecture "Don't Talk to the Police", in which he advises citizens to avoid incriminating themselves by speaking to law enforcement officers.
+He received both his bachelor's degree and Juris Doctor degree from Harvard University.

 Early life and education

-Duane was born in Buffalo, New York, and is a descendant of the Revolutionary-era leader Judge James Duane.
-He received his AB magna cum laude from Harvard College in 1981 and his JD cum laude from Harvard Law School in 1984.
-Duane was elected to the Phi Beta Kappa honor society while at Harvard.
+Duane was born in Buffalo, New York.
+He is a descendant of the Revolutionary-era leader Judge James Duane.

+Educated at Harvard University, Duane received a Bachelor of Arts magna cum laude in philosophy in 1981 and a Juris Doctor cum laude in 1984.
+Duane was elected to the Phi Beta Kappa honor society when he was an undergraduate student at Harvard.

 "Don't Talk to the Police" lecture

-In 2008, Duane gave a lecture at Regent University alongside Virginia Beach Police Department officer George Bruch, in which they explain in practical terms why citizens should never talk to police under any circumstances.
+In 2008, Duane gave a lecture at Regent University alongside Virginia Beach Police Department officer George Bruch, in which they explain in practical terms why US citizens should never talk to police under any circumstances.

 Using former Supreme Court Justice Robert Jackson as support of his "Don't Talk to the Police" advice, Duane says (among other things) that: